melofton/module7_R_dev/README.md

 ## Assignment

 All work for this assignment is in the `assignment` directory.
 Code is contained in the `module7.Rmd` notebook, and final rendered output files (`module7.html`) will be generated in the `assignment` directory as well.
 The general rubric you will be graded on is found in the `rubric.md` file.

+Within the assignment directory, in addition to the `.Rmd` file, you will also see the following folders:

+- `/data` contains data files that will be read in for use during the module.
+- `/images` contains image files that will be read in for use during the module.
+- `/R` contains an R script that is used to define custom plotting and forecasting functions.

 ## Other files